slatedocs/slate/source/includes/_integration.md

 )
 ```

-For command message, it uses direct exchange to deliver.
-With the code of target application as routing key.
+Command message uses a direct exchange for delivery, using the code from the target application as the routing key.

 ### Use Direct Exchange to send Event Message